TNA Knockouts World Tag Team Championship: Championship belt designs

 The original design of the Knockouts Tag Team Championships held by then champions The Beautiful People (Lacey Von Erich and Velvet Sky).

 The 2020 design of the belts.

-The 2024 design of the titles held by Ash by Elegance and Heather by Elegance.

 The original design of the Knockout Tag Team Championship from 2009 to 2013 has red leather, a gold center plates and two side plates with red and black designing and wording in the middle of the center of the gold middle plate that reads 'Knockouts Tag Team TNA Wrestling Champions' with red and silver diamonds in the middle and on the side plates as well as a globe on each of the side plates.